turingschool/mod-0-project-fe/section0/README.md

 - Have you negotiated for a salary before?
 If so, what were the results?
 How did you feel about the experience?
 - When you think about negotiating for a software development position, what are your biggest questions or concerns?

+# **_NOTE: I had done the survey, but wasn't sure if I was also supposed to fill everything in within my `repo`, so I opted to do both.
+That being said my answers may vary a bit in content and length._**

 ## Deliverables